 It’s important to be aware of a concept called the awareness threshold that we’ve mentioned before.
 The awareness threshold is a minimum amount of media coverage, so if your company is below the threshold, it won’t get sufficient media attention to broadcast your reputation recovery efforts.

 In addition, pay attention to the percentages of positive, neutral, and negative coverage.
-A relatively positive reputation often looks like this:
+A relatively positive reputation often breaks down like this:

 - Positive: 20%